devtron-labs/hacktoberfest2022/README.md

 * If you would like to contribute through videos & blogs you can check out [Community Contributions](https://github.com/devtron-labs/devtron/blob/main/COMMUNITY_CONTRIBUTIONS.md).

-* We also welcome the issues and enhancements raised by our contributors as we believe in the phrase ”Together we are stronger”.
+* We also welcome the issues and enhancements raised by our contributors as we believe in the phrase "Together we are stronger”.
 Feel free to create your valid issues which you think are essential in the respective repositories.
 We will soon assign them to you so that you can give your best shot.

 * We believe you all are talented enough to have your own contribution ideas and suggestions.
 We welcome you all with open hands.

 ## :busts_in_silhouette: Our Community
-If you have any issues, concerns regarding the contributions or you’re curious to know more about Devtron; we would love to have you in our Community!<br>
+If you have any issues, concerns regarding the contributions, or you’re curious to know more about Devtron; we would love to have you in our Community!<br>

 [![Join Devtron : Heroku for Kubernetes](https://discordapp.com/api/guilds/769482988882493450/widget.png?style=banner2)](https://discord.gg/9MrMwGDR)

 ## :gift: Giveaways

 We have exciting gifts for our contributors during Hacktoberfest celebrating Opensource.
-Each of your additional accepted PR to anyone of our Repos would give you more exciting giveaways.
+Each of your additional accepted PRs to any of our Repos, will give you some exiting SWAG.

 | No of PR submissions  | Swag! |
 | ------------- | ------------- |